rajinderpalsingh2001/sairish2001/README.md

 ---

-#### I Love to
+#### I Love

-- Contribute to Open Source
+- to Contribute to Open Source
 - Development
-- Learn & Apply new Technologies
+- to Learn & Apply new Technologies

 ---